 - Ligature: The rubber bands that essentially hold the archwire in brackets

 Invisalign aligners are clear, removable aligners that gradually straighten your teeth.
-They are made of flexible plastic that contains no BPA, BPS, latex or gluten.
-These thin and clear aligners are virtually invisible, fitted to place the right amount of force to the right area of your mouth in order to shape your teeth.
-Your dentist will monitor your progress and ensure your aligners fit correctly throughout the entire treatment.
+They are made of flexible plastic that contains no BPA, BPS, latex, or gluten.
+These thin and clear aligners are virtually invisible, fitted to place the right amount of force on the right area of your mouth in order to shape your teeth.
+Your dentist will monitor your progress and ensure your aligners fit correctly throughout treatment.
 According to Sam Shin, a seasoned dentist in Vancouver, it typically takes 12 to 18 months to straighten your teeth with Invisalign.
 For simple cases, the treatment can last as short as 6 months.

 Is Invisalign worth it?

 The benefits of Invisalign